-Netcore buys Mumbai-based AI startup Boxx.ai; Unicorn India scores an exit
+Netcore buys SaaS startup Boxx.ai; Unicorn India scores an exit

 SaaS-based marketing automation technology company Netcore Solutions has acquired artificial intelligence (AI)-based startup Boxx.ai, in a cash and stock deal, the companies announced in a statement Thursday.

 The Mumbai-based startup looks to amp its product offerings for marketers in a clientele that includes the likes of social network Facebook, pharmaceuticals Pfizer, bank Standard Chartered, and e-classifieds OLX, by utilising Boxx.ai’s capabilities in machine learning (ML) and AI.

 Netcore would be acquiring all of Boxx.ai's technology, IP, clients and team, and would provide an exit to the investors.
 Financial details of the deal went undisclosed.

 Founded by IIT Bombay and Delhi alumni Ajay Kashyap, Prakhar Raj and Shitiz Bansal in 2016, Bengaluru-based Boxx.ai uses its proprietary algorithms to help e-commerce websites push their conversion rates by displaying personalised products for each user, effectively converting these users to buyers.

 With the deal, Netcore will integrate Boxx.ai’s product with Smartech, its AI-powered multichannel marketing automation and analytics suite to build an AI-first omni-channel marketing platform, it said.